Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

-The difference between objects, (i.e. the difference between your legs and the chair they rest upon), is due to the speed at which energy vibrates.
+The difference between objects (i.e., the difference between your legs and the chair they rest upon) is due to the speed at which energy vibrates.
 All energy vibrates constantly; the higher the vibration, the finer the matter.
 Physics can demonstrate this easily enough.

 When old philosophers declared, “All is One”, they can be shown, through our understanding of science, to have been quite correct.

 The driving force which maintains the universe is termed by occult metaphysicians as God.
 This term does not imply the presence of a little old man sat in the sky, grouchily finding fault with us all.
-This is not a person whose name is God, as opposed to being named John or Julie.
+This is not a person whose name is God, as an alternative to being named John or Julie.

 According to occult metaphysics, the physical universe is the body of God, and the mind of God is what drives/sustains the universe which we are but one tiny part of.
 The mind of God, or Divine Consciousness if you prefer this term, is considered far too vast for us to fully comprehend, anymore than a mayfly could grasp the complexity of the stock exchange or the finer points of architecture.

 As Above, So Below